rlennon/chickchickrun21/README.md

 ## Other

-    Sprints will start <day, time & timezone>.
+    Sprints will start <18th June 2021, 8 PM & Irish time>.
-    The Scrum Master role rotates each week, the schedule is available on the on the process section
-    <tool> will be used for task management and planning.
+    The Scrum Master role rotates each week, the schedule is available on the on the process section Jira will be used for task management and planning.
-    Each member of the team will work 7 per week, unless they are on vacation.
+    Each member of the team will work 7h per week, unless they are on vacation.

 ### Scrum Master
-    Wk 1  Name
+    Wk 1  Akhilesh Sasimohan
-    Wk 2  Name
+    Wk 2  Eyituoyo George Ikomi
+    Wk 3  Maria Pavlova
+    Wk 4  Miguel Pinar
+    Wk 5  Jomy Jose
+    Wk 6  Jorge Racionero
+    Wk 7  Juarez Alvares Barbosa Junior

 ### Branching Strategy
 One branch per task & per team member
+Pull & Rebase before triggering a Pull Request
+Two people to review & approve each Pull Request

 ### Estimating Story Points

-The teams team's velocity is calculated by using Pocker Planner
+The teams team's velocity is calculated by using Poker Planner

 The teams current story point velocity is "<Choose the number!>".